Mark Greene

-Mark Greene, M.D. is a fictional character from the American medical drama series ER, portrayed by actor Anthony Edwards.
-He first appears in the series' pilot episode, and subsequently appeared as one of the principal characters until the end of the eighth season.
+Mark Greene, M.D. is a fictional character from the American medical drama series ER.
+Portrayed by actor Anthony Edwards, he first appeared in the series' pilot episode, as well as subsequently appearing as one of the principal characters until the end of the eighth season.
 Edwards later returned to make a guest appearance in the fifteenth season episode "Heal Thyself".

 Considered to be the lead protagonist of the series’ first eight seasons, Greene's role was that of a mediator and occasional authority figure.
 He begins the series as the ER's chief resident, before being promoted to an attending physician.
-He became the only member of the original set of main characters that died during the series.
+He became the only member of the original set of main characters who died during the series.

 Character background

 Mark Greene, an only child, was raised by his mother, Ruth (portrayed by Bonnie Bartlett), and father, David (portrayed by John Cullum).
-David Greene served in the United States Navy, and thus the family moved frequently and lived all over the country, including: Jacksonville, Florida, Norfolk, Virginia, Corpus Christi, Texas, Washington D.C., Kings Bay, Georgia, and Hawaii, where they spent three years, David's longest assignment.
-Greene had a very strained relationship with his father, and was decidedly closer to his mother.
-Greene would often act out in an attempt to upset his father and aimed his goals in the opposite of what his father wanted.
-Mark thought his father's Navy career mattered more to him than his family, only to later learn that David was on track to be an admiral and turned down the chance in order to come home and help Mark deal with a bully.
-The most memorable time of his childhood was when his family was in Hawaii, a time he would later recreate with daughter Rachel during the last few weeks of his life.
+David Greene served in the United States Navy, and thus the family moved frequently and lived all over the country, including Jacksonville, Florida, Norfolk, Virginia, Corpus Christi, Texas, Washington D.C., Kings Bay, Georgia, and Hawaii, where they spent three years, David's longest assignment.
+Greene had a difficult relationship with his father; as a youth he rebelled to upset his father and he set goals different from what he believed his father wanted.
+He felt his father favored his Navy career over his family, only to learn in adulthood that David turned down a promotional track to Admiralship to come home and help Greene deal with a bully.
+The family's time spent in Hawaii was the most memorable for Greene and he attempted to recreate this with his daughter Rachel during the last few weeks of his life.

-While still in high school, Greene met and soon after developed a romantic relationship with Jennifer (Jen).
-Presumably, their relationship lasted the duration of their time in college, and at some point around the time Greene was at medical school, he married Jennifer.
-His daughter Rachel was born shortly afterward.
-While in medical school, he met future colleague Doug Ross.
-Greene then completed his internship and residency in the Emergency Department of County General Hospital in Chicago, Illinois, and from there he was awarded the position of Chief Resident of the Emergency Department.
-While there, Greene developed close friendships with Dr. Susan Lewis, an ER-resident, and nurse manager, Carol Hathaway, as well as continuing his close friendship with Doug Ross, now a pediatrician.
-Although Greene enjoys working the ER, his marriage has been strained by the many nights on call, the long hours, and his wife Jen's decision to complete law school.
+During high school Greene developed a romantic relationship with Jennifer, who would go on to become his first wife.
+Their daughter, Rachel, was born shortly after they married.
+During medical school he met and befriended future colleague Doug Ross.
+Greene completed his internship and residency in the Emergency Department of County General Hospital in Chicago, Illinois, and then became Chief Resident of the Emergency Department.
+Greene developed close friendships with Susan Lewis and Carol Hathaway, and continued his friendship with Ross.
+Greene's marriage to Jennifer is strained by his workload and by her decision to complete law school, which monopolizes much of her time.